Glimesh/broadcast-box/README.md

 ## Network Test on Start

-When running in Docker Broadcast Box runs a network on startup.
+When running in Docker Broadcast Box runs a network tests on startup.
 This tests that WebRTC traffic can be established against your server.
 If you server is misconfigured Broadcast Box will not start.

 If the network test is enabled this will be printed on startup